A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: Simulation Framework

-\paragraph{Stochastic Dynamics} In our simulations, the underlying asset price \(P_t\) is modeled as a function of time \(t\) using a geometric Brownian motion, a standard stochastic process in derivatives pricing~\parencite{hull2016options,shreve2004stochastic}:
+For the perpetual case analyzed in the main text, the simulation environment is aligned with the tuple-based representation introduced in Section~\ref{sec:concept}.
+This alignment ensures that the analytical and computational components rely on the same formal specifications, thereby preserving consistency between theoretical modeling and numerical experimentation.
+A detailed mapping between the analytical tuple components and their corresponding implementation is provided in the repository.
+The simulation should therefore be interpreted as a controlled executable instantiation of the perpetual component of the framework, rather than as a full protocol emulator.
+Although the framework can simulate perpetuals, everlasting options, and synthetic assets, the analysis in this paper focuses on perpetual futures, which currently represent the most widely used class of DeFi derivatives in practice.
+Prototype implementations for the other instrument classes are included in the associated repository.

-where \(W_t\) is a standard Brownian motion capturing the random component, \(\mu\) represents the expected rate of return, and \(\sigma\) denotes volatility.
+In the simulations, the underlying asset price \(P_t\) is modeled as a function of time \(t\) through a geometric Brownian motion, a standard stochastic process in derivatives pricing~\parencite{hull2016options,shreve2004stochastic}:

-Each simulation run generates a single realization of \(P_t\) over a fixed horizon \(T\).
-Alongside price trajectories, we record the evolution of key quantities such as trader equity, collateral ratios, liquidation events, and terminal profit and loss (PnL).
-Multiple runs are aggregated to produce summary statistics and visualize outcome distributions, enabling risk assessment and performance evaluation under stochastic conditions.
+where \(W_t\) is a standard Brownian motion capturing the stochastic component of price evolution, \(\mu\) denotes the expected rate of return, and \(\sigma\) denotes volatility.
+Each run generates one realization of \(P_t\) over a fixed horizon \(T\).
+Along each simulated path, we track the evolution of prices, unrealized profit and loss, trader equity, margin ratios, collateral conditions, liquidation events, and terminal realized PnL.
+Aggregating multiple runs makes it possible to estimate distributional outcomes and risk metrics, including liquidation probability and realized PnL, under different market and protocol configurations.